 Each school signed up again for the 2010 production of Romeo and Juliet, but – by now – word had gotten out!
 Teachers were now contacting Martha, a lovely change from the earlier days when she tried so hard to convince people that this idea could work.
 In addition to school teachers, Steve Kidd, education director of the GAMM Theatre, heard about the success of Shakespeare in the City, and he contacted Martha to see about how he might get involved.
 Martha and Steve created a company building session for all of the students, which takes place immediately before the group rehearsal.
 This has proved to be an exciting way for the students to become better acquainted, and the partnership has continued.

-Ms. D-O (as her students call her) predicts the 2012 show will be at least as wonderful as the three previous productions were.
-Her Grade 8 English classes rehearse their scenes and plan some of the welcoming activities of the rehearsal day.
+Ms. D-O's (as her students call her) Grade 8 English classes rehearse their scenes and plan some of the welcoming activities of the rehearsal day.
 This uniquely Lincoln program is truly a labor of love for this veteran teacher.
 As she says, “It provides an extraordinary experience for Lincoln students, which is what it’s all about.”
 Martha urges you to read this handful of the many testimonials she has received since the first show if you want to know more!